egg-west/egg-blog/_posts/2017-11-1-CUDA-resource-management.md

 image: "three-generative-models.png"
 ---

-> I can control an army with CUDA!
+> To control the army in your GPU!

 <!--more-->